Nafisa-555/Nafisa-555/README.md

 ---

 ## 💬 A Small Message from Me
-✨ I genuinely enjoy connecting with new people and learning from different journeys —
+✨ I truly enjoy connecting with new people and learning from different journeys —
-so if you ever want to say *hi*, collaborate, or just talk about tech & space, I’d love to connect 😊
+so if you ever want to say *hi*, collaborate, or just talk about tech & space, feel free to reach out 😊

-⭐ If you like my work, feel free to **star** a few repositories — it really supports me ❤️
+⭐ If you like my work, do consider **starring a few repositories** — it really motivates me ❤️

 ---